 Symptoms of Depression

 Depression is different for every person.
+This condition occurs once in life and you may experience multiple episodes in your life.
 But there are certain signs which are common in most people suffering from this condition.
 Now, each of these symptoms could be a part of life’s normal lows.
 However, the more of these symptoms that you have, and the longer they last, it could point towards depression.
 These include:

 - Feeling helpless: A bleak outlook towards life is common during depression.
 You will tend to think that nothing will ever get better and you cannot do anything about it.